 - Insomnia

-Withdrawal symptoms aren’t something that can be avoided in the detox process.
-Remember that drug detox is the first step in treating drug dependence.
-Drug detox helps to rid the body of the substance and can be done either at home or in a professional setting.
-Drug detox can be uncomfortable and may include withdrawal symptoms, so it is important to have support during this time.
+Withdrawal symptoms are inevitable during detox—especially with harder drugs with meth or heroin.
+Drug detox, the initial step in treating dependence, helps eliminate substances from the body and can occur at home or professionally.
+It can be uncomfortable due to withdrawal symptoms, making support crucial during this period.
 After drug detox, patients will need to undergo further treatment to address the underlying causes of their dependence.
 Treatment may include therapy, medication, or a combination of both.

-If you or a loved one are suffering from drug dependency, then contact Tides Edge Detox.
+Now that you know the difference between dependence and addiction, it’s time to take action.
+If you or a loved one are suffering from drug dependency or addiction, contact Tides Edge Detox.
 We can help you overcome your addiction through comprehensive detox, rehab, and aftercare.
-To find out more about your treatment options, call 866.723.3127, or contact us online.
+To find out more about your treatment options, call 866.723.3127, or use our online contact form.